 What to Look for in a Small Grill

-Portability While all of these small grills are somewhat portable, some are designed to be brought out of storage when you need them, while others are designed to have a permanent space in your outdoor area.
+While all of these small grills are somewhat portable, some are designed to be brought out of storage when you need them, while others are designed to have a permanent space in your outdoor area.
 If you are considering taking them on the road, definitely assess not only how you'll get it there, but also if you need to handle any cleanup tasks, like waiting for ash to cool, before you head back.
 You'll also need to add any necessary fuel during the trip.